 An identifiable group is defined as any section of the public distinguished by colour, race, religion, national or ethnic origin, age, sex, sexual orientation or mental or physical disability.

 The Code provisions are intended to prohibit the public distribution of hate propaganda.
 Private speech is not covered by the provisions: the act of promoting hatred can only be committed by communicating statements other than in a private conversation, and inciting hatred is only prohibited if statements are communicated in a public place.
-Online communications that advocate genocide or willfully promote or incite hatred are likely to fall within the provisions because the Internet is a public network.
+Online communications that advocate genocide or willfully promote or incite hatred are likely to fall within the provisions because the internet is a public network.

 Under section 320(1) of the Code, a judge has the authority to order the removal of hate propaganda from a computer system that is available to the public.
 Such authority extends to all computer systems located within Canada.
-To date, however, only one case has been successfully brought under that provision, in the province of Quebec.

 Canadian Charter of Rights and Freedoms

-Section 2 of the Canadian Charter of Rights and Freedoms guarantees freedom of thought, belief, opinion and expression to all Canadians.
+Section two of the Canadian Charter of Rights and Freedoms guarantees freedom of thought, belief, opinion and expression to all Canadians.
 However, all Charter rights are subject to reasonable limits that can be demonstrably justified in a free and democratic society.

 In 1990, the Supreme Court of Canada considered whether or not section 319(2) of the Criminal Code (the crime of willfully promoting hatred) violates our constitutional right to freedom of expression in the Keegstra case.
 James Keegstra was an Alberta high-school teacher who taught his students, among other anti-Semitic beliefs, that the Holocaust was a myth promoted as part of a Jewish conspiracy.
 The Court held that, although section 319(2) does limit free speech, it is a reasonable limit within a democratic society and under certain narrowly defined conditions does not violate the Charter.